Dangote installs cameras on CNG trucks, recertifying all truck drivers - Champion Newspapers LTD

 Mr. Silva said an applicant must have a clean criminal record, with no pending legal cases.

-He added: “The Dangote Cement Plc has a Policy on driver employment processes that gives the criteria on DADTS processes of engaging new drivers, especially mandatory 5 years of experience and compulsory a class G license.”
+He added: “The Dangote Cement Plc has a Policy on Drivers Employment processes that gives the criteria on DADTS processes of engaging new drivers especially mandatory 5 years of experience and compulsory a class G license.”

-According to him, “FRSC conducts on a regular basis Certification and recertification trainings for drivers at the DATDTS Complex.
+According to him: “FRSC conducts on regular basis Certification and recertification trainings for drivers at the DATDTS Complex.

-“The company currently has a full-fledged Department for Health, Safety and Environment Assessment.

 He said the cement company has instituted certain measures to curb auto crashes.